 - Click the Maintenance to view monitoring states.

-- Specify the Account number which is used for messages sent to the receiver.
-This is not the account number from the PRO Desktop app, but it may be the same.
+- Specify the Account number that is used for messages sent to the receiver.
+This is not the account number from the Ajax PRO Desktop app, but it may be the same.
 All hubs mapped to one receiver have a unique account number.

-With the Ajax PRO Desktop 4.0 firmware version and higher, it’s available to activate/deactivate the Monitoring with PRO Desktop channel for any monitoring company.
+With Ajax PRO Desktop 4.0 or later, it’s available to activate/deactivate the Monitoring with PRO Desktop channel for any monitoring company.

 Delete mapping of the hub to the receiver